ImChong/Practice_LeetCode_C/README.md

 >
 > The `src` folder contains the source files for the solution methods.
 >
 > - The `solutionName_methodNameXX.c` file is the source file for a specific solution method.
-The file name is composed of the solution name and the method name.
-The corresponding method switch can be toggled in the `methodCfg.h` file.
+By toggling the `#define` macro in the `methodCfg.h` file, the corresponding solution method can be enabled or disabled during compilation.
 >
 > For a complete example, please refer to the following file: `\Practice_LeetCode_C\01_Programming_Topics\01_Array\01_binarySearch\main.c`